Jeevantha Kulatunga

 Hettiarachchi Gamage Jeevantha Mahesh Kulatunga (born 2 November 1973), or Jeevantha Kulatunga is a former Sri Lankan T20I cricketer.
-An aggressive right-handed middle order batsman, Kulatunga has been captain of Colts Cricket Club since 2003–2004, though he failed to make an impact in international level.
+An aggressive right-handed middle order batsman, Kulatunga has been captain of Colts Cricket Club since 2003–2004, though he failed to make an impact at international level.

 He is a past student of Maliyadeva College, Kurunegala.
 He is also a member of 2007 Hong Kong Cricket Sixes winning Sri Lanka team.

 Domestic career

 Born in Kurunegala, Kulatunga was 17 when he made his first class debut in 1990, playing for Kurunegala Youth Cricket Club.
 In 2001 he was selected to represent the Sri Lanka Board President's XI in a game against England at Matara, scoring a half century.
 He has also played for Sri Lanka A, in games against Pakistan A and India.

 He has been a prolific scorer in domestic cricket and in May steered his club Wayamba to a 31-run victory in the inaugural Inter-Provincial Twenty20 final against Ruhuna, earning an opportunity to make his international debut.
 He has also played for Barisal Blazers in Bangladesh's NCL T20 Bangladesh.